sourcegraph/about/blogposts/strange-loop-2019-learning-to-love-javascript.md

 ---
 sessionId: 1
 title: "Strange Loop 2019 - Learning to Love JavaScript"
 description: "JavaScript is an imperfect programming language.
 It’s weakly-typed, scoping rules and type coercion can make difficult-to-diagnose bugs, and cross-browser compatibility sometimes feels like a pipe dream.
-But does it matter?"
+But does it matter?
+In this talk, I’ll argue that judging the merits of JavaScript solely as a programming language is missing the point, and to accurately weigh its place in the world, you must consider JavaScript beyond types, scope, and syntax.
+You’ll walk away with a deeper appreciation for the feat of human cooperation that is the World Wide Web, and how JavaScript became one of the Web’s most important threads."
 author: Blogy McBlogerson
 authorUrl: https://heresblogy.com/
 publishDate: 2019-09-13T00:00-11:20